-Access to a world-class education shouldn’t depend on your financial circumstances.
+Access to an exceptional student experience and top-notch education shouldn’t depend on your financial circumstances.

 In 2020–21, Washington University provided more than $304 million in financial aid to undergraduate, graduate, and professional students.
 Donors like you provide essential student support for students that allows WashU to attract the brightest students from around the country and the world.
 Scholarship gifts of all sizes help ensure that our student body more accurately reflects the world at large—and that every student benefits from an environment rich with diverse perspectives.

 Arts & Sciences, Class of 2023

 During my junior year of high school, I began searching for pre-college art opportunities and came across Portfolio Plus, a summer program offered by the Sam Fox School of Design & Visual Arts at Washington University.
 Growing up in Massachusetts, I had never visited St. Louis or even Missouri, and I didn’t know much about WashU.
 But I was impressed by the program’s curriculum, so I took a chance, applied, and was accepted.

 For three weeks, I stepped into life as a WashU student—and I loved it.
 WashU offered the precise mix of academic rigor and flexibility that I craved.
 Here, I could seriously study art without sacrificing my other academic interests.
 The collaboration among students and faculty across the university was palpable and exciting.
 I participated in Portfolio Plus with the help of a generous scholarship, and I knew I would need similar financial assistance in order for a WashU education to be within my reach.
 Gaining admission to WashU was a dream, but earning a scholarship turned it into a reality.
 My scholarship represents more than a financial investment.
 It is a vote of confidence in my potential, which has given me invaluable latitude to explore and develop my passions.

 Sam Fox School of Design & Visual Arts, Class of 2024